 The venue, held twice yearly, is becoming the largest in West Virginia, drawing exhibitors and visitors from several states.

 From antique tractors and cars to hundreds of old gasoline engines and rigs, it is quite an attraction.

 On display will be hit and miss engines that date back to the late 1800's.
 These engines were used to do many things from powering washing machines, grind corn, pump water and run cream separators.
-These little engines would have been handy during the recent electrical outages from the June 29th storm.

 There will also be larger engines on display that was used in the oil and gas industry.
 Some of those engines that will be on display were used here in Ritchie County.